 Triamcinolone (By injection)

-Treats many diseases and conditions, especially problems related to inflammation.
-May reduce inflammation in joints.
+Treats diseases and conditions related to inflammation (swelling).
+Also relieves knee pain caused by osteoarthritis and reduces swelling in the joints.
 This medicine is a corticosteroid.

 When This Medicine Should Not Be Used:

-You should not receive this medicine if you have had an allergic reaction to triamcinolone.
-You should not receive this medicine if you have fungal infections or a condition called idiopathic thrombocytopenic purpura.
-This medicine should not be given to premature babies.
+This medicine is not right for everyone.
+You should not receive it if you had an allergic reaction to triamcinolone, or if you have a fungal infection or idiopathic thrombocytopenic purpura.

 How to Use This Medicine: